ninabarzh/broomstick/content/posts/Poverty-myths-Middle-class-delusions.md

 The same system that creates poverty then sells itself as the solution to poverty.
 It’s like setting fire to a house and charging for the water to put it out.

-But hey—at least the shareholders are happy.
+But hey, at least the shareholders are happy.